LasseWinkel/moq-dash-data/README.md

 ## MoQ Remote Subscriber

 This folder contains a notebook to merge the frame data of the publisher with the frame data of the remote subscriber into a format that can then be used by the scripts within the MoQ Analysis folder.

+## Figures

+This folder contains the `.drawio` files of our created figures.